 Chinese business visas aren’t one size fits all!

-If you’re not lucky enough to qualify for visa free travel in China and need to pursue a China visa application ahead of your trip, it’s worth remembering that there is more than one type of business visa available in China.
+If you are not among countries with visa-free travel in China and need to pursue a China visa application ahead of your trip, it’s worth knowing there is more than one type of business visa available in China.

 The F visa:

-As one of the more regular business visas on offer, the F visa applies to individuals who’re invited to China for non-commercial business exchanges, education events, science related expeditions or medical visits.
-If you’re visiting China to attend the Canton Fair for example, or you’re inspecting factories or possible manufacturing sites for your goods, the F visa will apply.
-It’s important to remember that to qualify for an F visa, you’ll require an invitation from the business entity you’re visiting.
+As one of the more regular business visas on offer, the F visa applies to individuals who are invited to China for non-commercial business exchanges, education events, science-related expeditions or medical visits.
+If you’re visiting China to attend the Canton Fair for example, or you’re inspecting factories and possible manufacturing sites for your goods, the F visa will apply.
+It’s important to remember that to qualify for an F visa, you’ll need to acquire an invitation from the business entity you’re visiting.
 If you’re visiting the Canton Fair you can apply for the invitation on their official website.

 The M visa:

-If you’re traveling to China to conduct regular business or trades, this is the China visa application you need to pursue.
-It doesn’t allow you to be employed or work for a company registered and operating in China, but it does allow you to trade with them.
+When travelling to China to conduct regular business or trades, this is the China visa application you need to pursue.
+With this visa you are not allowed to be employed or work for a company registered and operating in China, but it allows doing trade business.

 The Z visa:

-If you plan on doing business in China and being paid by a company registered and operating within Chinese territory, you’ll need to get a long term Z visa.
-China won’t grant this visa unless the company you’re working for is able to prove that you’re an expert in your field.
-If you’re found to be earning money in China without a valid Z visa, you will be deported.
+If you plan on doing business in China and being paid by a company registered and operating within Chinese territory, you’ll need to get a long-term Z visa.
+China won’t grant this visa unless the company you’re working for is able to provide proof that you’re an expert in your field.
+If you’re found to be earning money in China without a valid Z visa, you are running a risk of being deported.
 The visa itself is only valid for 30 days, which means that when applying for it, it’s best to apply for a temporary residence permit that lasts 5 years under the same conditions.

 Be sure to have the correct documents before applying for a visa!

 If you’re planning on making use of China’s transit visa rules and bypass the need for a China visa application by staying for less than 72 hours, you’ll still need a valid passport, onward ticket to your next destination, a valid visa for your final destination and a fully completed arrival/departure card available at the airport.
-Once touching down in China, to obtain your 72-hour transit visa:
+Once landing in China, to obtain your 72-hour transit visa do the following:

 - After disembarking, follow the clear signs that will lead you to the 72-hour visa processing information desk.